johnmholmes/Arduino_ESP32_LCC_Journey/Examples/ESP32/ESP32_2Servo8IO_Transceiver/README.md

 * Eventid processing to set a servo's position, see: **pceCallback(unsigned int index)**
 * Sampling of inputs and producing events.

-This sketch is configured to use the ACAN2515 library and the ACan class.
+This sketch is configured to use the ACAN_ESP32Can.h library that has been changed by David Harris.
-This lets one set the clock frequency of the attached MCP2515, and also its CS and INT pins.

-This sketch will run on the AVR Mega, & these with minor changes ESP32, Pico, and Tiva processor boards.
-These all have more memory and the sketches capabilities could be extended.

-Pin usage will need to be adapted to the board.
-Sample pin usage is included for the Nano.
+This sketch is tested on the DOIT ESP32 DEVKIT V1 and the sn65hvd230 transceiver module.